-In directing nine seasons of NBC’s Saturday Night Live, Mr. King has earned six Primetime Emmys® (in a row) including one for directing the SNL 40th Anniversary Special.
-He has been nominated for nine Prime Time Emmys®, eight DGA Awards and won in 2014.
+In directing twelve seasons of NBC’s Saturday Night Live, Mr. King has earned eleven Primetime Emmys® including one for directing the SNL 40th Anniversary Special.
+He has been nominated for fourteen Prime Time Emmys® and eleven DGA Awards.

 As the creative director for Broadway Worldwide, Mr. King directed the 2010 Tony-winning musical, Memphis (2012 Primetime Emmy® for Technical Direction); Smokey Joe’s Café: The Songs of Leiber and Stoller, Putting It Together a musical review, with Carol Burnett; and Jekyll & Hyde The Musical.
 He also directed a big-screen taping of Romeo and Juliet with Orlando Bloom in 2013; and the play, Honky, at San Diego Rep in 2014 — a pilot for the PBS series, On Stage America.

 Nick van Hoogstraten, VP Production & Development